Salt in His Shoes

 What if your family's future hinges upon making a shot?
 That's the case in this novel by best-selling author Dan Gutman.
 Eddie can win a million dollars if he successfully makes a basket during halftime at the NBA finals.
 But in order to earn this opportunity, he must first win a poetry contest.
 With the help of his friend Annie, a gifted writer, plans start falling into place.
 That is, until an unknown enemy starts throwing obstacles his way.
 Will Eddie's family ever be able to move out of the trailer park?
 A fast-paced book for kids who will be rooting for the protagonist until the very end.

 A compelling read about a talented high school basketball player whose mother fights to keep him on the right path.
 He's a local superstar on the court and all the hype is getting to his head.
 Drew has a bright future ahead of him if only he can avoid the trouble that seems to follow him.
-Like many other teens, he does not recognize that his basketball career is in peril until his path crosses with an older hoops legend who made some poor decisions.
+Like many other teens, he does not recognize that his career is in peril until his path crosses with an older hoops legend who made some poor decisions.
 A friendship develops that proves instrumental for Drew.
-For reluctant readers who would rather be playing basketball, this book is the one to buy.
+For reluctant readers who would rather be playing, this book is the one to buy.

 A feel-good chapter book about an underdog who proves that size doesn't matter.
 Danny may be short, but he plays basketball with more grit and intelligence than any player around.
 When he is cut from the travel team, Danny enlists the help of his father, who was a basketball stand-out in his youth.
 Together they get to the bottom of problem of some questionable practices happening in the travel team league and prove that the players with the most heart end up on top.

-Stanford Wong Flunks Big Time
+Stanford Wong Flunks Big-time

 Stanford Wong's entire future hinges on whether or not he passes his English class during summer school.
-For if he fails, Stanford will have to repeat sixth grade and will not be able to participate on the school's basketball team.
+For if he fails, Stanford will have to repeat sixth grade and will not be able to participate on the school's varsity team.
 And, like most middle-schoolers know, playing on the team is key to Stanford's popularity and perhaps even special attention from one particular girl.
 Will he be able to endure sessions with his nerdy tutor so that he passes his class?
 Lots of kids will relate to Stanford's dilemma in this fast-paced basketball book for tweens.

 A fascinating book written entirely in verse by best-selling author Kwame Alexander.
 The book, a prequel to The Crossover, tells the story of Chuck Bell, a basketball phenome with a passion for jazz music.
 Readers learn where it all began during a fateful summer visiting his grandparents.
 This poetic work unpacks the many layers of a teenager's past, including first romance, family discord, and incredible athletic feats.